(This video will instantly make your day 10000% better. I promise.)

 Here’s the good news: knowing Russian gives you a massive advantage with many other cool languages.
 You’ve got a great head start with Bulgarian and Ukrainian.
 Even Polish and Czech will have some recognizable bits.

 Here’s the bad news: Yakut is not one of the those languages.
 While it is spoken in Russia, it’s a Turkic language.
-Knowing Russian won’t help you decode Yakut.
+Here’s an interesting video: Similarities Between Turkish and Yakut.
+But knowing Russian won’t help you decode Yakut.
 Take a look…

 When looking at this Yakut magazine last night, I asked D to read it out loud.
 Or rather, try to read it out loud, since it didn’t make any sense to him either.
 We did discover an awesome new letter: Ҕ, the 5 letter.
 (Russian learners may already know the 10 letter, Ю, and the 61 letter, Ы. Or was it just my Russian 101 class that used those terms?)
 The Yakut alphabet also includes beauties like Ҥ, Ө, Дь, and Һ.